ccbrown/api-fu/README.md

 * All mutations should resolve to result types.
 No mutations should simply resolve to a node.
 For example, a `createUser` mutation should resolve to a `CreateUserResult` object with a `user` field rather than simply resolving to a `User`.
 This is necessary to keep mutations extensible.
 * Nodes with 1-to-many relationships should make related nodes available via [Relay Cursor Connections](https://facebook.github.io/relay/graphql/connections.htm).
 Nodes should not have fields that simply resolve to lists of related nodes.
 * Queries should have well-defined upper bounds on complexity.
 To this end, all connections must require a `first` or `last` argument that specifies the upper bound on the number of nodes returned by that connection.
 This makes it possible to determine an upper bound on the number of nodes returned by a query before that query begins execution, e.g. using rules similar to [GitHub's](https://developer.github.com/v4/guides/resource-limitations/).

+## Versioning and Compatibility Guarantees

+This library is not versioned.
+However, one guarantee is made: Any backwards-incompatible changes made will break your build at compile-time.
+If your application compiles after updating API-fu, you're good to go.